Improve TV sound: What you can do

 What usually falls by the wayside, however, is the speech.
 In turbulent action scenes, loud background noises or loud background music, speech contributions like monologues or dialogs are often lost.

-Improve TV sound with OSKAR
+Improve the television sound with OSKAR

 An algorithm emphasizes certain frequency ranges that are crucial for the human ear to hear dialogs more clearly.
 Especially for people with impaired hearing, acoustic profiles are used to optimally adjust the ratio of speech to background noise.